Vaccinations - Infections - Viruses - Colds - Flu

 How many children get

-Autism who have never received a vaccine?
+Autism who have never received a vaccine in their entire

-So my child
+So what if my child

 did not get autism from vaccines, but what about a